eirikhanssen/jats2epub/README/install-windows.md

 - Note that jats2epub might not work if you extract it to a network drive.

 ### Get jats2epub using git
+(If you already downloaded jats2epub you don't need to do this).

 If you have git installed, you can open cmd.exe, navigate to your chosen folder and type:

 ```git clone https://github.com/eirikhanssen/jats2epub.git```